There are few experiences in this life more exhilarating than trekking thousands of feet up the side of a mountain.

-When you’re mountaineering, it’s important that you always know where you are, how to get where you want to go, and how to get back down the mountain if necessary.
+When you’re on a mountaineering expedition, it’s important that you always know where you are, how to get where you want to go, and how to get back down the mountain if necessary.

-Your map and compass won’t take up much space, but you should make sure that you have a case or cover over the map so that moisture can’t ruin it.
+Your map and compass won’t take up much space, especially compared to some other mountaineering equipment, but you should make sure that you have a case or cover over the map so that moisture can’t ruin it.

 Some mountaineers opt for additional navigational aids, such as GPS units and route markers.
 If you want to carry these, go for it, but make sure you have the basics covered first.